 The next most important rule of creating a successful pitch it to make it personal.
 Make the reporter feel like there’s a specific reason you are pitching them, because there should be.
 Also, remember that a little small talk doesn’t hurt.
 Reference an article they wrote or ask them how they are doing before jumping to the point.
 If you speak with the reporter regularly, don’t let your intro sound like all the other pitches.
 Base it on past conversations you’ve had with them.
 Include why you are reaching out to them if it’s something they don’t normally cover, and explain why you think they are a good fit for the topic.

 Point out the important details of the news you are pitching at the beginning of the correspondence.
 Only include information that is part of the hook.
 They can read other details in the press release or ask additional questions in interviews.
 You want to include just enough information to intrigue the reporter but not divulge all of the details in one email.

 Close the pitch with a clear next step.
 Are you offering an interview with an executive of the company?
 Are you interested in contributing an article?
 Do you want the reporter to attend an event?
 Do they need to agree to an embargo before they receive more information?
+Do you want to set up pre-briefing before the news is made public?
 Don’t leave the reporter confused.